hamishfagg/dockerfiles/mopidy-multiroom/README.md

 (Don't worry about the end of file errors - that's just snapcast saying that there's nothing playing).

 ## Add Your Own Music Collection
 If you'd like, you dont have to use any music service at all.
-Just create a symlink to your collection called "music" in the same folder:
+Just create a symlink to your collection called "music" in the Mopidy-Multiroom folder:
 `ln -s /path/to/my/music music`